coredns/coredns.io/content/plugins/chaos.md

 * **VERSION** is the version to return.
 Defaults to `CoreDNS-<version>`, if not set.
 * **AUTHORS** is what authors to return.
 No default.

-Note that you have to make sure that this middleware will get actual queries for the following zones: `version.bind`, `version.server`, `authors.bind`, `hostname.bind` and `id.server`.
+Note that you have to make sure that this plugin will get actual queries for the following zones: `version.bind`, `version.server`, `authors.bind`, `hostname.bind` and `id.server`.